gregjwild/get-my-temperature/README.md

 ![](https://i.imgur.com/TQdW54F.png)

 # What is Node?
 Node basically allows you to run JavaScript code that interfaces with your Pi.
 You can create anything from handy command line tools, to massive web applications with millions of users.
-Yes, even robots.
-It's one of the fastest growing technologies in the world.
+Its asynchronous, non-blocking I/O makes it great for handling high-traffic network communications (otherwise known as really busy web sites).

 We need to start by installing Node.js.
 Instructions for this are available on the Node website.
 Go to https://nodejs.org/en/download/package-manager/, and look for
 "Debian and Ubuntu based Linux distributions".